[for PDF click here]

 - Is the first and the last (the One spanning redemptive history), who was dead and rose to life.
 This living Savior provides hope for the persecuted, even those facing martyrdom.
 Death is not the end.
 He is the Savior of this history!
 (Smyrna)

 - Has a sword (revealed as coming out of His mouth in chapter one) that suggests He is the revealer and source of truth and executes judgment honorably (expressed later in 19:15) (Pergamos)

 - Has eyes and feet, which reveal that nothing escapes His notice and He will bring whatever trials necessary to cleanse and purify His people.
 (Thyatira)

 - Is represented by the full expression of the Spirit (the seven Spirits of God) to all those who claim Him as a Savior.
 (Sardis)

-The student of Revelation is early on moved into an amazing Christological view that is high and elevated.
+Early on, the student of Revelation is, therefore, moved into an amazing Christological view that is high and elevated.
 Everything collectively, in turn, is how Jesus wants to be seen as John’s apocalyptic narrative is progressively studied.

 Another special picture comes to view as Jesus describes Himself in the beginning of the narrative of the Philadelphia church:

 “‘To the angel of the church in Philadelphia write: These are the words of him who is holy and true, who holds the key of David.
 What he opens no one can shut, and what he shuts no one can open” (Revelation 3:7 – NIV).

 To the leader or “star” of this church, Christ is identified as: